 - Weapon Damage: The amount of damage your current weapon deals out.

-- Protection: Your defence.
+- Protection: Your defence stat.
 Lower protection means you take more damage, and so on.

 - Proficiency Rate: The level at which your weapon proficiency meter builds.